Save big (up to $1,875) on small business tools with our free membership, business.com+

 Product label design tips to attract customers

 However, not every business has the budget for a designer.
 Fortunately, straightforward tips and best practices can boost any organization’s product packaging appeal.
-Consider the following ways to improve your product label design and help differentiate your product from the competition
+Consider the following ways to improve your product label design and help differentiate your product from the competition.

-Your brand identity provides a roadmap to all future product packaging and labeling.
+Your brand identity provides a roadmap for all future product packaging and labeling.
 Deciding on the message you want to communicate to potential customers about your brand will help you determine what content should go on your label.

 For example, if you sell comfort food and want your products to stir up memories of Grandma’s cooking, your branding may be family-oriented and rustic.
 Your labels will have a very different look and feel than those of a health food company focused on vitamins and vitality.